aeneteoenedot/trade-strategy-testing/README.md

 # Trade Strategy Testing

 This project provides a framework for developing, testing, and analyzing trading strategies.
 It is designed to help traders and developers evaluate the performance of various strategies using historical market data.
+It currently allows for MACD, RSI, Bollinger Bands and Moving average testing, being flexible enough to allow for different buy and sell strategies.

 ## Example Results

 [Results CSV](https://github.com/aeneteoenedot/trade-strategy-testing/blob/ed7d0bc22439721900073a7e655dcfb61dfadf18/backtesting_results.csv)